rntvicente/rntvicente/README.md

 <h2>Sobre mim &#128513;</h2>
   <p>
-I'm a technology lover passionate about development, I work on my projects with ReactJS a framework that I really like.
+I'm a technology lover passionate about development :heart_eyes:, I work on my projects with ReactJS a framework that I really like.
 I currently use the NextJS framework and try to have a minimum of XP with other frameworks.
-I have a lot of backend knowledge with C # and NodeJS (woohh fullstack JS.
+I have a lot of backend knowledge with C# and NodeJS (woohh fullstack JS).
 I like to learn new technologies and update myself.
   </p>

 - 🔭 I'm currently working at [Minu](https://minu.co)